masai-school/full-stack-dev-1910/week_08/day_1/notes_1.md

 The `-g` flag tells NPM to install that package globally rather than locally.
 This allows us to use this package from the command-line.
 (Note: Some of you might need to run `sudo` before the command, dependent on your systems write permissions.)

-If all goes well you should see something like `added 91 packages from 45 contributors in 15.389s` in your terminal.
 `
-4. Now run `create-react-app <name_of_your_app>`.
-This will take a bit of time since this is building a lot of files so be patient!
+- Now run `create-react-app <name_of_your_app>`.
+- This will take a bit of time since this is building a lot of files so be patient!

 If all goes well you should get a message that says `Happy Hacking!`.